Turbomachinery: Fluid flow

-Turbomachines can be categorized on the basis of the nature of flow path through the passage of the rotor:
+Turbomachines can be categorized on the basis of the nature of the flow path through the passage of the rotor:

-Axial flow turbomachines - When the path of the through-flow is wholly or mainly parallel to the axis of rotation, the device is termed an axial flow turbomachine.
+Axial flow turbomachines – When the path of the through-flow is wholly or mainly parallel to the axis of rotation, the device is termed an axial flow turbomachine.
 The radial component of the fluid velocity is negligible.
 Since there is no change in the direction of the fluid, several axial stages can be used to increase power output.

 A Kaplan turbine is an example of an axial flow turbine.